-Many of us are drawn into spiritual seeking not to achieve those lofty goals of ‘liberation’ or ‘enlightenment’ but out of a deep feeling of disconnection, a yearning to truly meet others beyond the superficial, to rediscover the deep love that feels locked up in some dark, distant dungeon buried way down deep.
+Many of us are drawn into spiritual seeking not to achieve those lofty goals of ‘liberation’ or ‘enlightenment’, but out of a deep feeling of disconnection, a yearning to truly meet others beyond the superficial, to rediscover the deep love that we feel we’ve lost.

-As we journey along ‘the path’ we hear the message that there is no autonomous controller in life, that the thinker, the do-er, the chooser we believe ourself to be is simply that, a belief, a grand delusion.
+As we journey along ‘the path’ we hear the message that the separate ‘me’ we believe ourself to be – the supposed thinker, do-er and chooser – is simply that, a belief, a grand delusion.
 But the full gravity of that message has such radical implications, is so utterly devastating to our current world view, that it often remains purely conceptual and not our lived reality.

 However willing, however open we are to the possibility that we are much more than we imagine ourself to be, rather than risk falling into the unknown we can’t help but cling to our familiar repertoire of self images.
-Even the ‘I’m useless’, ‘I’m guilty’, ‘I’m scum’ beliefs seem preferable to that sense of total abandonment; ‘it is as it is’ and other spiritual concepts also providing the perfect excuse to turn away from rather than explore our deepest fears and resistances.
+Even the ‘I’m useless’, ‘I’m guilty’, ‘I’m scum’ beliefs seem preferable to that sense of total abandonment.

-And so ‘we’ hang in there, adding a few more spiritual books and videos to the pile (and certainly not a novel or a hollywood blockbuster!) wondering which sentence will deliver the magic silver bullet that will end all the yearning.
+And so we hang in there, adding a few more spiritual books and videos to the pile (and certainly not a novel or a hollywood blockbuster!) wondering which sentence will deliver the magic silver bullet that will end all the yearning.
 We turn the next page and there it is again, “’you’ are not the author of your life!”
-But it still feels as if without a supposed ‘me’ in charge our world will surely fall apart, that we’ll end up in some kind of terrible danger.
+But it still feels as if, without a supposed ‘me’ in charge, our world will surely fall apart, and we’ll end up in some kind of terrible danger.
 How exactly that danger looks is uncertain, for it lurks like a terrifying monster that is always just out of sight, but we can feel its grisly presence.

 We inquire and seek, seek and inquire with ever increasing intensity until the frequency may reach fever pitch.
 Perhaps we wish we’d never started in the first place and could call the whole thing off, but we can’t!
-We are like a desperate, unrequited lover who, despite having tried everything, still can’t let go of the beloved, a beloved that even seems to tease us with occasional glimpses of affection.
-Our thoughts become a boxing match between ‘me’ and ‘myself’: ‘I’m almost there’, ‘there is only here’, ‘I’ve finally got it!’, ‘there’s nothing to get’, ‘argh I’ve lost it!’, ‘there’s nothing to lose’… on and on it goes, round after round, until we finally fall to the floor with exhaustion.
+We are like a desperate, unrequited lover who, despite having tried everything, still can’t win the beloved, a beloved that even seems to tease us with occasional glimpses of affection.
+Our thoughts become a boxing match between ‘me’ and ‘myself’: ‘I’m almost there’, ‘there is only here’; ‘I’ve finally got it!’, ‘there’s nothing to get’; ‘argh I’ve lost it!’, ‘there’s nothing to lose’… on and on it goes, round after round, until we finally fall to the floor with exhaustion.

 We are like the prodigal son who having lost everything, feeling empty, hungry and full of sorrow, returns once more to his father’s land.
 But crucially it’s not us who throw our arms around the father, but he who embraces us, into whose infinite arms we merge.

-We are the father/God/Awareness/Presence/Being, one without a second, within and out of which all arises and dissolves, including this unique character we imagined ourself to exclusively be, along with all its gifts and foibles.
+For our true nature is the father/God/Awareness/Presence/Being, within and out of which all arises and dissolves, including this unique character we imagined ourself to exclusively be, along with all its gifts and foibles.
 We are a living paradox that thought could never understand: time within the timeless, dimensions within the dimensionless, form within the formless, individuality within the indivisible.
 The ultimate game of dressing up.